shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 2. To rename the query, in the **Query Settings** pane (located at the right), in the **Name** box, replace the text with **Salesperson**, and then press **Enter**.

-	*The query name will determine the model table name.
+	>**Note**: The query name will determine the model table name.
 It’s recommended to define concise, yet friendly, names.*

 3. In the **Queries** pane, verify that the query name has updated.

 	![Picture 87](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image12.png)

-	*You’ll now filter the query rows to retrieve only employees who are salespeople.*
+	>**Note**: You’ll now filter the query rows to retrieve only employees who are salespeople.*

 4. To locate a specific column, on the **Home** ribbon tab, click the **Manage Columns** down-arrow, click the **Choose Columns** down-arrow, and then select **Go to Column**.

 	![Picture 88](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image13.png)

-	*Tip: This technique is useful when a query contains many columns.
+	>**Note**: This technique is useful when a query contains many columns.
 If there’s not too many columns, you can simply horizontally scroll to locate the column of interest.*

 5. In the **Go to Column** window, to order the list by column name, click the **AZ** sort button, and then select **Name**.